Dr. Miguel Llompart García

 I am a phonetician by training and my research lies at the crossroads between phonetics, psycholinguistics and second language acquisition.
 Some specific topics that I have covered in my recent work are the following:

-- Contrast effects in speech perception
+- Adaptation and contrast effects in speech perception

 - Decomposition of low-level acoustic patterns into linguistic units